 If you smoke, we will support you to make a quit attempt, or to temporarily abstain whilst in hospital.

-Wherever possible patients will be advised that smoking is not permitted on our premises and they will be offered support to temporarily abstain or quit.
+Wherever possible patients are advised that smoking is not permitted on our premises.
+Patients are offered support to temporarily abstain or quit.
 This will include Nicotine Replacement Therapy (NRT) and behavioural support.